 In comparison, FOX Sports coverage of international soccer is distinctly American and often conducted with red, white and blue tinted glasses.
 That’s an unmistakable reality that has led the broadcaster to appear as on-air cheerleaders for the US Men’s and Women’s National Team and offer very little critical analysis of the teams.
 Running parallel to this is FOX’s talent: All are based in the United States, and the ones that are trotted out in front of the cameras have little experience covering domestic leagues in Europe or South America on a regular basis.

-As the English language rights-holder for FIFA events in United States in its first of three cycles that came at a cost of $500 billion, FOX Sports has tried to create its own feel to the events which for two decades were broadcast on the ESPN family of networks.
+As the English language rights-holder for FIFA events in United States in its first of three cycles that came at a cost of $500 million, FOX Sports has tried to create its own feel to the events which for two decades were broadcast on the ESPN family of networks.
 The consequence of this has been general skepticism among core soccer fans, an audience FOX Sports has often offended though FOX has historically carried more soccer than any other US broadcaster.
 The attachment to the US teams which has been sprinkled with a lack of critical analysis and a seeming lack of interest or even respect for the opposition has now bitten FOX Sports badly.
 The United States has missed the FIFA World Cup in 2018, and the broadcaster seems to have lost its footing as to how to move forward.
 While it’s obvious to some of us that cover the industry closely that FOX’s coverage has actually improved in the past few years, most core-soccer fans whose perspectives of the game are not dictated by the US Men’s National Team or MLS probably disagree with this premise.

 For ESPN, despite losing FIFA World Cup rights, an opportunity still exists to have nightly review and wrap-up shows on site from Russia that can poach some of the FS1 or FOX audience.
 Granted, having the lead-in of a match rather than a draw benefits FOX, but viewers have now demonstrated, perhaps unsurprisingly, a willingness to flip the channel and watch ESPN to get the analysis they crave about the biggest sporting event on the planet.